Benefits Of Choosing ReactJS For App Development

-Available for both Chrome and Firefox, React Developer Tools is a browser extension which helps developers in observing reactive component hierarchies, discovering child/parent components and inspecting their current state as well as props.
+Available for both Chrome and Firefox, React Developer Tools is a browser extension that helps developers in observing reactive component hierarchies, discover child/parent components, and inspect their current state as well as props.

 REACT JS USE CASES AND THINGS TO CONSIDER

 Thanks to the above-listed benefits, React has gained huge adoption over the last few years.
-The number of websites who rely on React is constantly expanding with giants such as Airbnb, Dropbox, Expedia, Facebook, Instagram, Netflix, Reddit, Twitter, Uber, WhatsApp, WordPress, Yahoo, Zendesk among several others.
+The number of websites that rely on React is constantly expanding with giants such as Airbnb, Dropbox, Expedia, Facebook, Instagram, Netflix, Reddit, Twitter, Uber, WhatsApp, WordPress, Yahoo, and Zendesk among several others.

 - Single page applications (SPAs);